MCBA Intermediate Course

 Instructor: Dr. Vince Aloyo

 This course is designed for beekeepers who have completed Mark Antunes’ beginner classes OR with at least 1 year of experience, with Dr. Aloyo's approval.
 Below is a rough outline of the course materials.
 So that the beekeepers can prepare for the following month, the materials are presented a month in advance of when activities are usually needed.
 However, since we will all be experienced beekeepers, the material will be altered to reflect the participants needs.
 Seasonally relevant questions will be welcome.
-Weather permitting we will start the class with a visit to the club’s beehives.
-Beekeepers should bring questions and a their usual beekeeping attire (but at least a veil).
+Due to the ongoing pandemic we will not be able to meet in person and will not be able to visit the clubs beehive.
+When available, videos will be substituted for actual beehive visits.
+Once COVID permits, perhaps later in the year we will be able to return to in person meeting or at least be able to meet outside at the clubs beehives weather permitting.
+Once we are able to visit the club’s beehives, each beekeeper is required to wear a veil.

 Cost: $150 per person.
 Class size is limited and enrollment will be allotted on a first to register-first enrolled basis.

 Classes will be virtual until the pandemic allows a return to in person instruction.

 Seasonality of salt foraging in honey bees (Bonoan 2017)